chandanhpcic/docs/source/manual/virtuals.rst

 KVM
 ---
 **i440FX chipset**
-OPNsense on KVM works with virtio disks and network devices (confirmed on QEMU 5.0).
+Reticen8 on KVM works with virtio disks and network devices (confirmed on QEMU 5.0).

 **Q35 chipset**
-OPNsense on KVM currently does not work with the Q35 chipset.
+Reticen8 on KVM currently does not work with the Q35 chipset.
 Virtio and other PCIe devices do not get detected properly.
-This is a FreeBSD/KVM related `issue <https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=236922>`__ that is unspecific to OPNsense.
+This is a FreeBSD/KVM related `issue <https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=236922>`__ that is unspecific to Reticen8.

 Others
 ------
-OPNsense can be installed on all virtual machines that support FreeBSD (such as Bhyve, VirtualBox).
+Reticen8 can be installed on all virtual machines that support FreeBSD (such as Bhyve, VirtualBox).

 ------------------